 The Preferred Securities are complex financial instruments and are not a suitable or appropriate investment for all investors.
-In some jurisdictions, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Preferred Securities to retail investors.
-Each of the Managers has represented and agreed that offers of the Preferred Securities in the EEA shall only be directed specifically at or made to professional investors (clientes professionales) as defined in point (10) of Article 4(1) of MiFID II.
+In some jurisdictions, regulatory authorities have adopted or published laws, regulations or guidance with respect to the offer or sale of securities such as the Preferred Securities to retail investors (as defined above).
+Each of the Managers has represented and agreed that offers of the Preferred Securities in the EEA shall only be directed specifically at or made to professional clients (clientes profesionales) as defined in point (10) of Article 4(1) of MiFID II.

-In particular, in June 2015, the United Kingdom Financial Conduct Authority (the FCA) published the Product Intervention (Contingent Convertible Instruments and Mutual Society Shares) Instrument 2015, which took effect from 1st October, 2015 (the PI Instrument).
-In addition, (i) on 1st January,
+In particular, in June 2015, the United Kingdom Financial Conduct Authority (the FCA) published the Product Intervention (Contingent Convertible Instruments and Mutual Society Shares) Instrument

-2018, the PRIIPs Regulation became directly applicable in all EEA member states and (ii) MiFID II was required to be implemented in EEA member states by 3rd January, 2018.
+2015, which took effect from 1st October, 2015 (the PI Instrument).
+In addition, (i) on 1st January, 2018, the PRIIPs Regulation became directly applicable in all EEA member states and (ii) MiFID II was required to be implemented in EEA member states by 3rd January, 2018 and was implemented in Spain through Royal Decree-Law 14/2018 of 28th September and Royal Decree 1464/2018 of 21st December.
 Together the PI Instrument, the PRIIPs Regulation and MiFID II are referred to as the Regulations.